Perl-Apollo/Corinna/rfc/attributes.md

 ) = Hash::Ordered->new;
 ```
 ### 6.3.1.1 `:common`
-The `:commmon` modifier allows a field variable to be declared at the class
+The `:commmon` attribute allows a field variable to be declared at the class
 level (e.g., "class data") and its value is shared across all instances.
 Be
 aware that its use, while not discouraged, effectively becomes "global data"
 for the class and as such may be dangerous to use due to one instance changing